Getting Started

 INFO

 Environment variables allow for a simple and much quicker setup but they don't support configuring different keywords per container or features like regex, container actions, message formatting and more.
-With a config.yaml file you do have access to all features and are able to apply settings on three different levels: globally, per container and per trigger, allowing for much more finegrained control.
+With a config.yaml file you have access to all features and can apply settings at multiple levels: globally, per log source, per rule and per trigger, allowing for much more fine-grained control.

 Environment Variables